 Spending time with friends and meeting new people rank relatively low.
 This shows that the social aspects of the sport are important but not the main reasons people do slacklining.
 In this regard, slacklining seems to be different from most other sports.
 It is neither a team sport nor an individual sport.
 It is both at the same time.
 Besides the line, slackliners are with friends, on the line they are on their own.

 Opinions & Views

 Much like the previous visualizations the chart below shows how much people agree (right part) or disagree (left part) with certain statements about slacklining.
 Neutral answers have been eliminated to show a clearer picture.

 How much do you agree with the following statements?

 Almost everyone (99%, 1% neutral) agrees, that having fun is an important aspect of slacklining.
 On the contrary, only a small percentage (16%) of slackliners agree that competition is an important aspect of slacklining.
-In fact the majority (54%) disagrees with this statement.
-Most people agree that slacklining is a relaxed leisure acticity (77%) as opposed to an extreme sport (41%).
-However, 38% answered neutral when asked whether slacklining is an extreme sport or not.
-Probably because it can be, but for most people it is not.
+In fact, the majority (54%) disagrees with this statement.
+Most people agree that slacklining is a relaxed leisure activity (77%) as opposed to an extreme sport (41%).
+However, 38% answered neutrally when asked whether slacklining is an extreme sport or not.
+Probably because it can be, but for most people, it is not.